Examples

 In the last case, we study the CNOT decomposition where the bath qubits are target qubits.
 The simulation is performed for 8 bath qubits.

-Spin coupled to an ohmic bath
+Spin Coupled to an Ohmic Bath

 \[ \begin{align} \Delta &= 1 \\ S(\omega) &= \frac{2\alpha\omega}{1 - \exp(-\omega / T) } \exp(-\vert \omega\vert / \omega_c) \\ \omega_c &= 10 \\ T &= 0.5 \nobreakspace. \end{align} \]

-As earlier, we solve the time evolution when initially prepared in the eigenstate +1 of \(\sigma^x_\textrm{system}\).
+Following our previous procedure, we solve the time evolution when initially prepared in the +1 eigenstate of \(\sigma^x_\textrm{system}\).
 As a "correct" reference result, we use the so-called NIBA (non-interacting blip approximation) calculation, performing it with the original correct bath and with the coarse-grained baths.
 (The NIBA calculation is made by a piece of code not provided in the HQS Noise App.)
-The coarse-graining is performed by optimizing parameters of 8 bath modes having the same widths.
+The coarse-graining is performed by optimizing the parameters of 8 bath modes of equal width.

 Below, we show the results for quantum simulation with variable-MS decomposition for \( \alpha=0.05 \)